bergesinstitute/graf-method/book-3-unit-7.md

 ## Verbo ir + preposición en (para transportes)

-Siempre podemos usar también esta fórmula:
+Siempre podemos usar también esta fórmula.
+We can always use this formula as well.

 *Yo siempre voy en avión a España.*